Transcendence and linear relations of $1$-periods: Proof of the Dimension Estimate

 is surjective, hence

-This is close to the shape that we need, but not quite the same.
+This is close to the shape we need, but not quite the same.
 We need to work on the first summand.
-By assumption $L'\to G'$ factors via $T'$.
-Hence we get a well-defined morphism
+By assumption the map $L'\to G$ factors via $T$ and hence $L'\to G'$ factors via $T'$.
+This gives a well-defined morphism

 which is surjective.
 Hence